pattonsgirl/Spring2021-CEG2350/Quizzes/Quiz1.md

 Hint: this is the only one Lab 01 required ;)

 5. Public keys are used on the server or site you are connecting to, such as GitHub or the Linux machine on AWS.

-Given the following permissions associated with a file, what permissions does the user have?

--r-xrw---x bob bubbles potato.txt